Sentaroh/SMBSync3/app/src/main/assets/SMBSync3_about_EN_Privacy.md

-## 1. Collected data<br>
+## 1. Collected data
-### 1.1.Data provided to SMBSync3 from users.<br>
+### 1.1.Data provided to SMBSync3 from users.

-The data provided by the user to use SMBSync3 will be saved in the storage area of the application.<br>
+The following data provided by the user to use SMBSync3 will be stored in the memory area of the application.
-When storing the data, the SMB account name, SMB account password, ZIP password, and application password will be encrypted with the system-generated password.<br>
-<span style="color: red;"><u>Data will not be sent externally unless the operation "1.4.Sending or writing data outside SMBSync3" is performed.</u></span><br>

-- File information (directory name, file name)<br>
+- File information (directory name, file name)
-- SMB server information (host name/IP address, port number, account name, account password)<br>
+- SMB server information if using SMB server (host name/IP address, port number, account name(**<u>\*1</u>**), account password(**<u>\*1</u>**))
-- ZIP file information (compression method, encryption method, encryption password)<br>
+- ZIP file information if using a ZIP file (compression method, encryption method, encryption password(**<u>\*1</u>**))
-- App setting options (warning messages, language and font size, etc.)<br>
+- App setting options (warning messages, language and font size, etc.)
-- Application passwords (passwords used for authentication when launching applications, changing security settings, etc.)<br>
+- Application passwords(**<u>\*1</u>**)

+**<u>\*1</u>**Data is encrypted and stored.

-### 1.2.Execution result of SMBSync3<br>
+### 1.2.Execution result of SMBSync3

-Save the data to the storage area in the application so that the user can check the execution result of SMBSync3.<br>
+Save the data to the storage area in the application so that the user can check the execution result of SMBSync3.
-<span style="color: red;"><u>Data will not be sent externally unless the operation "1.4.Sending or writing data outside SMBSync3" is performed.</u></span><br>

-- Directory name, file name, execution status<br>
+- Directory name, file name, execution status
-- File size of synchronized files, file update date and time<br>
+- File size of synchronized files, file update date and time
-- Error information<br>
+- Error information

-### 1.3.Activity record of SMBSync3<br>
+### 1.3.Activity record of SMBSync3

-Save the data to the storage area in the application to verify the execution results of SMBSync3 and to query the developer.<br>
-<span style="color: red;"><u>Data will not be sent externally unless the operation "1.4.Sending or writing data outside SMBSync3" is performed.</u></span><br>
+Enabling logging will save the activity record data in the app's memory area for verification of the app's execution results and technical support.
+When logging is disabled, data recording will be stopped.
+However, the data already recorded will not be deleted, so you can delete it if you need to.

-- Device information (manufacturer name, model name, OS version, mount point, app-specific directory, StorageAccessFramework, Storage manager, IP address, WiFi enable/disable, WiFi link speed)<br>
+- Device information (manufacturer name, model name, OS version, mount point, app-specific directory, StorageAccessFramework, Storage manager, IP address, WiFi enable/disable, WiFi link speed)
-- SMBSync3 version, SMBSync3 execution options<br>
+- SMBSync3 version, SMBSync3 execution options
-- Directory name, file name, execution status<br>
+- Directory name, file name, execution status
-- File size of synchronized files, file modification date and time<br>
+- File size of synchronized files, file modification date and time
-- Debugging information<br>
+- Debugging information
-- Error information<br>
+- Error information

-### 1.4.Sending or writing data outside SMBSync3<br>
+### 1.4.Sending or writing data outside SMBSync3

-Data held by SMBSync3 cannot be sent or written out to outside unless operated by the user.<br>
+<span style="color: red;"><u></u></span>Data held by SMBSync3 cannot be sent or written out to outside unless operated by the user.

-- Press "Share button" from History tab.<br>
+- Press "Share button" from History tab.
-- Click "Send to Developer" button from System Information.<br>
+- Click "Send to Developer" button from System Information.
-- Click the "Send to Developer" button from the log management.<br>
+- Click the "Send to Developer" button from the log management.
-- Export to external storage by clicking "Export log file" button from Log Management.<br>
+- Export to external storage by clicking "Export log file" button from Log Management.
 - By executing "Export settings" from the menu, "1.1.
-Data provided to SMBSync3 from users" will be exported.<br>
+Data provided to SMBSync3 from users" will be exported.
-By specifying a password when exporting, the information is encrypted and saved in the file.<br>
+The information will be encrypted by specifying a password when exporting.

-### 1.5.Delete the data stored in SMBSync3<br>
+### 1.5.Delete the data stored in SMBSync3

 By uninstalling SMBSync3, the saved data ("1.1.
 Data provided by user to SMBSync3", "1.2.
 Execution result of SMBSync3", "1.3.
-Activity record of SMBSync3") will be deleted from the device.<br>
-<span style="color: red;"><u>However, data stored in external storage due to user interaction will not be deleted.</u></span><br>

-### 2.Permissions required to run the application<br>

-### 2.1.Photos, Media and Files<br>
-**read the contents of your USB storage**.<br>
-**modify or delete the contents of your USB storage**.<br>
-Used for file synchronization and reading/writing management files.<br>

-### 2.2.Storage<br>

-### 2.2.1.Android 11 or later<br>
-**All file access**.<br>

-Used for file synchronization and reading/writing management files.<br>

-### 2.2.2.Android 10 or before<br>
-**read the contents of your USB storage**.<br>
-**modify or delete the contents of your USB storage**.<br>
-Used for file synchronization and reading/writing management files.<br>

-### 2.3.Wi-Fi connection information<br>
-**view Wi-Fi connections**.<br>
-Used to check the Wi-Fi status when synchronization starts.<br>

-### 2.4.Others<br>
-### 2.4.1.View network connections<br>
-Use this to check network connections when starting synchronization.<br>
-### 2.4.2.connect and disconnect from Wi-Fi<br>
-This function is used to turn Wi-Fi on and off for scheduled synchronization in Andoid 8/9.<br>
-### 2.4.3.Full network access<br>
-Use this to synchronize via SMB protocol through the network.<br>
-### 2.4.4.Run at startup<br>
-Used to perform scheduled synchronization.<br>
-### 2.4.5.Control vibration<br>
-Used to notify the user when synchronization is finished.<br>
-### 2.4.6.Prevent device from sleeping<br>
-Used to start synchronization from a schedule or external app.<br>
-### 2.4.7.Install shortcuts<br>
-Used to add sync start shortcuts to the desktop.<br>
+Activity record of SMBSync3") will be deleted from the device.
+<span style="color: red;"><u>However, data stored in external storage due to user interaction will not be deleted.</u></span>

+### 2.Permissions required to run the application

+### 2.2.Storage

+### 2.2.1.Android 11 or later
+**All file access**.

+Used for file synchronization and reading/writing management files.

+### 2.1.2.Android 10 or before

+### 2.1.Photos, Media and Files
+**"read the contents of your USB storage"**
+**"modify or delete the contents of your USB storage"**
+Used for file synchronization and reading/writing management files.

+### 2.2.Wi-Fi connection information
+**view Wi-Fi connections**.
+Used to check the Wi-Fi status when synchronization starts.

+### 2.3.Others
+### 2.3.1.View network connections
+Use this to check network connections when starting synchronization.
+### 2.3.2.connect and disconnect from Wi-Fi
+This function is used to turn Wi-Fi on and off for scheduled synchronization in Andoid 8/9.
+### 2.3.3.Full network access
+Use this to synchronize via SMB protocol through the network.
+### 2.3.4.Run at startup
+Used to perform scheduled synchronization.
+### 2.3.5.Control vibration
+Used to notify the user when synchronization is finished.
+### 2.3.6.Prevent device from sleeping
+Used to start synchronization from a schedule or external app.
+### 2.3.7.Install shortcuts
+Used to add sync start shortcuts to the desktop.